John 11:1-44 · John · Updated April 25, 2026

 Summary

 Upon arriving in Bethany, Jesus learns that Lazarus has been in the tomb for four days (John 11:17).
 Martha meets Jesus and expresses her belief that if Jesus had been present earlier, Lazarus would not have died.
 Jesus assures her that Lazarus will rise again, and Martha acknowledges her faith in the resurrection on the last day.
 Jesus declares himself to be the resurrection and the life, promising that those who believe in him will live even if they die (John 11:25).
 Martha affirms her belief in Jesus as the Messiah.
 Mary then approaches Jesus, followed by mourners, and repeats Martha's sentiment.
-Deeply moved by their grief, Jesus asks to be shown where Lazarus is laid and weeps (John 11:35).
+Moved by their grief, Jesus asks to be shown where Lazarus is laid and weeps (John 11:35).
 Arriving at the tomb, Jesus commands the stone to be removed despite Martha's concern about the stench after four days.
 Jesus prays to God and then calls Lazarus to come out of the tomb (John 11:43).

 Chiastic structure